Devices Set up & Troubleshooting

 Otherwise, you can provision the subscriber to “Tiered data” to give them access to open-bar data nationally and in roaming.

-In Auriga, you should check that the SIM has been provisioned with:
+Using our SIM Management platform, you should check that the SIM has been provisioned with:

 – Data technology: should be set as 3G/4G/5G to guarantee access.
 3G/4G should be okay as well, but the user won’t have access to 5G.
 2G/3G may have some restrictions in countries where 3G networks have been decommissioned.